ziyoung/better-wilcom-docs/wilcom-docs/Modifying/functions/Recognize_object_outlines.md

 ## To recognize object outlines...

-1Click the Stitch Edit icon and select the individual stitches you want to process.
+1. Click the Stitch Edit icon and select the individual stitches you want to process.

 ![ConvertStitchToObject1.png](assets/ConvertStitchToObject1.png)

-2Select Stitch > Recognize Objects/Outlines.
+2. Select Stitch > Recognize Objects/Outlines.
 The selected stitches are converted to objects.

 ![ConvertStitchToObject2.png](assets/ConvertStitchToObject2.png)